One of the first dollars I ever earned as an online business owner was by working for another entrepreneur as her Marketing Assistant.

 - Check out Kristin’s Hire Me page.
 She’s a coaching client of mine and we worked on clearly defining her packages, optimizing her page, and setting her rates.
 And because of this she recently had her best income month yet!

-- My Hire Me page is optimized for the search term “freelance business writer” so when anyone types that phrase into Google, my page is one of the first results.
+- My Hire Me page is optimized for the search term “freelance business blogger” so when anyone types that phrase into Google, my page is one of the first results.

 A checklist of what every Hire Me page should include: